 RC: The heterogeneity in autism — at any age, the traits we see and the affected brain areas and networks are heterogeneous.
 Then the older you get, more heterogeneity of experience accumulates: the interventions that people have gone through, the educational opportunities or lack of opportunities that they’ve had.

 And then you’ve got cohort effects, which are going to be the most striking thing: We’ve got people who received a diagnosis under every version of the Diagnostic and Statistical Manual of Mental Disorders (DSM) that has ever existed.
-Someone who is now about 50 would have been diagnosed under either the DSM-III or the DSM-II, which said either “mental retardation” or “schizophrenia, childhood type.”
-They didn’t have autism in there.
-So, at the age when most people would get an initial diagnosis, the diagnosis didn’t exist in the book that you would go to.
+Someone with autism who is now about 50 might have been diagnosed under the DSM-III, the first edition to include “autistic disorder” as a diagnosis, or might have received another diagnosis under the DSM-II, such as “mental retardation” or “schizophrenia, childhood type.”
+Or they might not have been diagnosed with anything at all.

 S: How do you recruit participants?